-The Small Business Administration is accepting applications for Paycheck Protection Program (PPP) loans until May 31, 2021.
-Expanded eligibility includes nonprofits and digital news services, as well as allowing sole proprietors, independent contractors, and self-employed individuals to receive more financial support by revising the PPP’s funding formula for these categories. $15 billion is set aside specific for low and moderate income businesses who haven't previously received a PPP loan.
+The Small Business Administration accepted applications for Paycheck Protection Program (PPP) loans until May 31, 2021.
+Expanded eligibility included nonprofits and digital news services, as well as allowing sole proprietors, independent contractors, and self-employed individuals to receive more financial support by revising the PPP’s funding formula for these categories. $15 billion was set aside specific for low and moderate income businesses who haven't previously received a PPP loan.

-The bipartisan COVID-19 relief package signed into law December 28, 2020, provides an additional $285.4 billion for the successful Paycheck Protection Program.
-Additionally, small businesses who previously received a PPP loan may be eligible for a second loan, up to $2 million, if they have experienced a revenue reduction of 25%.
-The bill also allows small businesses who have not yet received a PPP loan to apply and allows small business loan recipients to deduct PPP expenses.
+The bipartisan COVID-19 relief package signed into law December 28, 2020, provided an additional $285.4 billion for the successful Paycheck Protection Program.
+Additionally, small businesses that previously received a PPP loan were eligible for a second loan, up to $2 million, if they had experienced a revenue reduction of 25%.
+The bill also allowed small businesses who have not yet received a PPP loan to apply and allows small business loan recipients to deduct PPP expenses.
 Click here for more information.

 If you’re a business owner that has been unable to apply, please let me know here: bit.ly/sbizstory

-The new COVID relief package provides $20 billion for the restart of the SBA’s EIDL grant program in low income communities.
-Additionally, existing grantees who received less than the $10,000 maximum EIDL grant will be able to apply for the difference in what the received and the $10,000 maximum.
+The 2020 COVID relief package provided $20 billion for the restart of the SBA’s EIDL grant program in low income communities.
+Additionally, grantees who received less than the $10,000 maximum EIDL grant were able to apply for the difference in what the received and the $10,000 maximum.